-- job prospects for graduates with bachelor’s degrees in humanities fields (presumed to be abysmal);
+- the presumed-abysmal job prospects for graduates with bachelor’s degrees in humanities fields;

 - the declining value placed on humanities knowledge relative to STEM (science, technology, engineering, and math) fields;